-- WH.8 Analyze the relationship between events and developments in Louisiana history and world history from 1300 to 2010. - WH.9 Analyze the origins and emergence of economic principles such as feudalism, mercantilism, capitalism, socialism, and communism and their effects on political institutions throughout the world from 1300 to 2010. - WH.10 Analyze the causes and effects of global and regional conflicts in the world from 1300 to 2010. - a.
-Analyze the causes, effects, and reactions to imperialism from 1450 to 1945 and the experiences of those who were colonized. - b.
-Analyze causes and effects of political revolutions of the 18th, 19th, and 20th centuries throughout the world. - WH.11 Analyze the development of political and social structures throughout the world from 1300 to 1600. - a.
+- b.
+Analyze causes and effects of political revolutions of the eighteenth, nineteenth, and twentieth centuries throughout the world. - WH.11 Analyze the development of political and social structures throughout the world from 1300 to 1600. - a.
 Analyze how various religious philosophies have influenced government institutions and policies from 1300 to 2010. - b.
-Analyze the development and contribution of enlightenment ideas such as humanism, state of nature, social contract, and natural rights to the structure and function of civic and political institutions from 1600 to 2010. - c.
+Analyze the development and contribution of enlightenment ideas such as humanism, state of nature, and natural rights to the structure and function of civic and political institutions from 1600 to 2010. - c.
 Analyze how civic ideals such as freedom, liberty, and equal justice have influenced world governments from 1300 to 2010. - d.
 Compare and contrast systems of governance, including absolutism, communism, democracy, imperialism, fascism, monarchism, and republicanism across world history in the period from 1300 to 2010 and their methods of maintaining power. - e.
 Analyze the historical connections between Civil Law, the Napoleonic Code, and Louisiana's system of laws. - f.
-Explain the powers and responsibilities of local, state, tribal, national, and international civic and political institutions and their efforts to address social and political problems. - WH.12 Describe various systems, laws, and policies of governance across world history in the period from 1300 to 2010 and their methods of maintaining power, including absolutism, communism, democracy, imperialism, fascism, theocracies, monarchism, and republicanism. - WH.13 Analyze the origins, consequences, and legacies of genocides that occurred in world history from 1914 to 2010. - WH.14 Analyze the causes of decolonization, methods of gaining independence, and geopolitical impacts of new nation-states from 1945 to 2010. - WH.15 Analyze the roles of various countries during the Cold War and their roles in post-Cold War international agreements and organizations. - WH.16 Analyze ideals and principles that contributed to the rise of independence movements from 1300 to 2010. - WH.17 Analyze goals, strategies, and effects of movements, both violent and non-violent, to gain freedom and political and social equality in world history from 1914 to 2010. - WH.18 Describe how global, national, and regional economic policies affect individual life decisions over time.
+Explain the powers and responsibilities of local, state, tribal, national, and international civic and political institutions and their efforts to address social and political problems. - WH.12 Describe various systems, laws, and policies of governance across world history in the period from 1300 to 2010 and their methods of maintaining power, including absolutism, communism, democracy, imperialism, fascism, theocracies, monarchism, and republicanism. - WH.13 Analyze the origins, consequences, and legacies of genocides that occurred in world history from 1914 to 2010. - WH.14 Analyze the causes of decolonization, methods of gaining independence, and geopolitical impacts of new nation-states from 1945 to 2010. - WH.15 Analyze the roles of various countries during the Cold War and their roles in post-Cold War international agreements and organizations. - WH.16 Analyze ideals and principles that contributed to the rise of independence movements from 1300 to 2010. - WH.17 Analyze goals, strategies, and effects of movements, both violent and non-violent, to gain freedom and political and social equality in world history from 1914 to 2010. - WH.18 Describe how global, national, and regional economic policies affect individual life decisions over time. - WH.19 Analyze the influence of fiscal policies such as taxation and tariffs, trade embargoes, and spending policies on national economies. - WH.20 Describe the causes of trade, commerce, and industrialization and how they affected governments and societies from 1300 to 2010. - WH.21 Explain the economic, demographic, social, and cultural consequences of coerced labor throughout the world. - WH.22 Analyze trends of increasing economic interdependence and interconnectedness in world history from 1300 to 2010. - WH.23 Analyze the effects of natural resources on the development of the Louisiana economy within the context of global interdependence.